 According to Levi Tillemann, an analyst of the global auto industry, Japan and the U.S. "lead the world in developing the cars of tomorrow."
-By this he means cars that don't rely so much on fossil fuels or drivers.6 The stakes of winning the "great race" to design and build electric and self-driving cars are tremendous: by some estimates, it could be "the most transformational social development since the World Wide Web.
-It will change the way we live and many fundamentals of the global economy."7 It is therefore no surprise that Japan and the U.S. are facing stiff competition from China, Germany, and South Korea.
+By this, Levi means two things: cars that don't rely so heavily on fossil fuels, and cars that can drive themselves.
+The stakes of winning the "great race" to design and build electric and self-driving cars are tremendous: by some estimates, it could be "the most transformational social development since the World Wide Web.
+It will change the way we live and many fundamentals of the global economy."

+It is therefore no surprise that Japan and the U.S. are facing stiff competition, especially from China, but also from Germany and South Korea.

 Some critics within and outside Japan have expressed doubts that the country still has what it takes to stay ahead of the pack.
 But history gives us good reasons to bet on Japan: its "history of being the first to roll out world-class innovations in transport."
-This includes not only cars, but also the world's first highspeed bullet train, which was showcased at the 1964 Summer Olympic Games in Tokyo.8 More recently, in 2016, the Japanese-made maglev train, the gold standard in high-speed rail transport, broke a world record when it reached a speed of 603 km/h.9
+This includes not only cars, but also the world's first high-speed bullet train, which was showcased at the 1964 Summer Olympic Games in Tokyo.
+More recently, in 2016, the Japanese-made maglev train, the gold standard in high-speed rail transport, broke a world record when it reached a speed of 603 km/h.

-The 2020 Summer Olympic and Paralympic Games will be an opportunity to impress the world again; the

-Japanese government is hoping to use the event to showcase the country's progress in developing the next generation of cars.
+The 2020 Summer Olympic and Paralympic Games will be an opportunity to impress the world again.
+The Japanese government is hoping to use the event to showcase the country's progress in developing the next generation of cars.
 It plans to have self-driving cars available to move Olympic athletes around the city.
-(In addition, a group of Japanese inventors is hard at work developing a flying car that they hope can also be showcased at the 2020 Games.10) The year 2020 may be an opportunity not just to entice foreign customers for these new-generation cars, but also an opportunity to convince Japanese consumers to give them a chance.
-According to one recent survey, may Japanese drivers were still hesitant to take a ride in a car that did not have a human driver behind the wheel (see Figure 3).
+(In addition, a group of Japanese inventors is hard at work developing a flying car that they hope can also be showcased at the 2020 Games.)
+The roll-out of this next generation of high-tech vehicles may be an opportunity, not just to entice foreign customers, but also to convince Japanese customers of their safety.
+According to one recent survey, may Japanese drivers were still hesitant to take a ride in a car that did not have a human driver behind the wheel, far fewer than the global average (see Figure 3).